ansible-collections/overview/removal_from_ansible.rst

 ~~~~~~~

 #.
 A community person who found a violation creates a `community topic <https://github.com/ansible-community/community-topics/issues>`_.
 #.
-If SC members generally agree that the violation is present, a community person creates an issue in the collection's repository.
+Two SC members check the reported circumstances and confirm in the topic that the violation is present.
+#.
+A community person creates an issue in the collection's repository.
 The issue contains:

   * References to corresponding `Collection Requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_ the collection violates.
   * Actions collection maintainers need to do to make the collection satisfying the requirements.